Your dog talks to you in its way. It tells you more than you think.

-If the behavior is triggered by fear, then getting rid of the fear will do it.
-To pinpoint the source of its fear you need to carefully observe your dog.
+To pinpoint the source of its fear, you must observe your dog.
 See if it’s cowering away from an object or person.
+If the behavior is triggered by anxiety, then getting rid of it will do.

 Tip 2: Don’t Provide Encouragement

-As mentioned previously, the behavior can sometimes be learnt.
-If your dog feels it gets more attention doing this, it’ll continue.
-The solution, then, is to not give it the attention when it’s sitting on your feet.
+As mentioned previously, the behavior can sometimes be learned.
+It’ll continue if your dog feels it gets more attention doing this.
+The solution is not to give it attention when sitting on your feet.

-Instead, only pay attention to it once it gets off of your feet.
+Instead, only pay attention to it once it gets off your feet.